tyosgood/JTAPIcfamultiple/README.md

 - A working Cisco Unified Communications Manager environment:

-    - An CUCM application-user or end-user username/password, with the following roles:
+    - A CUCM application-user or end-user username/password, with the following roles:

         - `Standard CTI Enabled`

-        - `Standard CTI Allow Control of all Devices`
+        - `Standard CTI Allow Control of all Devices` Might not actually need this...

         - `Control of the device to be forwarded`